HomeAdvertisingCookieless Ads: Use First-Party Data Right

 • In-store digital touchpoints: Connect offline and online behaviours

-What if… retailers could predict not just what customers might buy next, but when they’re likely to make that purchase?
-With proper first-party data integration, this is increasingly possible.
+What if… retailers could predict not just what customers might buy next, but when they’re likely to buy it?
+With good first-party data integration, that is increasingly possible.
 Braze’s research shows that retailers using predictive purchase timing based on first-party data see up to 30% higher conversion rates on promotional campaigns.

-Financial institutions must balance personalisation with strict privacy requirements:
+Financial institutions have to balance personalisation against strict privacy rules:

 • Account behaviours: Analyse transaction patterns and financial goals